thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 ### Fighting Complexity

 In traditional architecture the primary enemy is gravity.
 The Archway is an effective tool that fights against it.
-The question we have now is: what is the analogous enemy in Software and what is its "Arch"?
+The question we have now is: what is the analogous enemy in Software, and what is its "Arch"?

 In the early days of Software Engineering there was a major concern.
 It was referred to as